koad/io/README.md

-You can ignore this for now and focus on populating your commands folder with whatever creative thing you desire.
+You can ignore this idea for now and focus on populating your commands folder with whatever creative thing you desire.

 ## global commands